odrru/odrru/README.md

 ### Hello 👋
-* 👨🏾‍💻 I'm Oduru.
 * 🐍 I speak Python.
 * 🔭 I'm currently exploring;
 * 📊 data analysis,
 * 🧪 scientific computing and,
 * 🎭 creative coding.
-* 🏗️ I'm a structural engineer, and
 * 🌍 I'm excited to connect!
 <!--
 **odrru/odrru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.